plus3it/satsuki/README.rst

                                   the release with the provided
                                   information and/or upload a release
                                   asset.
 (None)          --delete          Delete the release.
+If a file is provided,
+                                  the file (release asset) is deleted instead.
 ==============  ===============   ==========================================